ModiaSim/Modia.jl/docs/src/Tutorial.md

 ### 2.5.8 Drive train example

-A larger example that utilizes most of the previously described features of TinyModia is available as "$(TinyModia.path)/examples/ServoSystem.jl".
+A larger example that utilizes most of the previously described features of TinyModia is available as `$(TinyModia.path)/examples/ServoSystem.jl`.
 This is a textual (TinyModia) representation of a Modelica model

 ![ServoSystem](../resources/images/ServoSystem.png)

-and demonstraties how to build up a hierarchical, multi-domain model consisting of a servo-system with a load, where the servo-system consists of an electric motor with a current and speed controller, as well with a more detailed model of a gearbox.
+and demonstrates how to build up a hierarchical, multi-domain model consisting of a servo-system with a load, where the servo-system consists of an electric motor with a current and speed controller, as well with a more detailed model of a gearbox.